MetOffice/fab/docs/source/glossary.rst

     Artefact Store
         At the start of a build run, Fab creates an empty ``artefact_store``.
-        An entry in this store is called a :term:`Named Collection`, which is a mapping from a name string to, usually, a collection of :term:`Artefact` - but can be anything.
+        An entry in this store is called a :term:`Artefact Collection`, which is a mapping from a name string to, usually, a collection of :term:`Artefact` - but can be anything.

-        Fab passes the growing artefact store to each step in turn, where they typically read a :term:`Named Collection` and create a new one for subsequent steps to read.
+        Fab passes the growing artefact store to each step in turn, where they typically read a :term:`Artefact Collection` and create a new one for subsequent steps to read.

         See also :ref:`Artefacts Overview <artefacts_overview>`